Parallels/prl-devops-service/docs/catalog.md

 ## Usage

-This feature is bundled with Parallels Desktop RestAPI and it can be used by ether using command line or the rest api endpoints
+This feature is bundled with Parallels Desktop RestAPI and it can be used by ether using command-line or the rest API endpoints

-## Command Line
+## Command-line

-With the command line we can either pass flags with the parameters we want to use or we can use the `pdfile` configuration file.
+With the command-line we can either pass flags with the parameters we want to use or we can use the `pdfile` configuration file.
 The configuration file resembles the *dockerfile* and uses the same approach to define the parameters